SharonE-coder/LLM-Powered-Chat-Analysis/README.md

 - **Sentiment scores** – detect if the message is Positive, Neutral, or Negative
 - **Suggested actions** – recommended next steps for customer support or sales teams

-This project is part of my **data science portfolio** and demonstrates how AI can turn raw customer chats into **business-ready insights**.
+This project is part of my **data science project** and demonstrates how AI can turn raw customer chats into **business-ready insights**.

 ## Why this project? ##